MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 4. Next, choose the **Members** tab.

-   By default, the default team group and any other teams you add to the project, are included as members of the **Contributors** group.
+   The default team group, and any other teams you add to the project, get included as members of the **Contributors** group.
 Add a new user as a member of a team instead, and the user automatically inherits Contributor permissions.

     > [!TIP]
     > Managing users is much easier [using groups](../../organizations/security/about-permissions.md), not individual users.